What Causes Pain During Sex?

 Take the Quiz

 Sex is supposed to be fun, and for many people, it is.
-But what about those of us ladies who want to enjoy sex, but can’t?
+But what about those who want to enjoy sex, but can’t?
 For some of us, sexual intercourse causes pain that lasts long after the sheets have cooled.
-If you’ve accepted the idea that painful intercourse is something you’ll have to deal with for the rest of your life, don’t give up yet, girl!
+If you’ve accepted the idea that painful intercourse is something you’ll have to deal with for the rest of your life, don’t give up yet.
 You deserve to enjoy intimate relationships just as much as anybody else.

-None of us have to resign ourselves to a lifetime of painful sex.
-There are things we can do to prevent or treat the conditions that commonly cause pain during and after penetration.
-Are you excited yet?
-You should be!
-Keep reading to learn what causes pain during sex and how to combat it with the help of Herlove and other available treatment options
+No one should have to resign themselves to a lifetime of painful sex.
+The conditions that commonly cause pain during and after penetration can be prevented and treated.
+Keep reading to learn what causes pain during sex and how to combat it with the help of Mixhers Libido and other available treatment options

 What Is Dyspareunia